Sinan81/cpsc128/assignment6.md

 # Assignment 6, Due June 24th Monday
 This is an assignment on Object Oriented Programming.
-Note that this is the last assignment of the course, and it is worth 50% more than previous  assignments.
+Note that this is the last assignment of the course.
 It might be a good idea to complete problems in the order of: Problem 1, 3, and 2.

 ## Problem-1 A little class of your own
 Write a Coin class that will enable this code to run,